 John Turrell, the wellness coordinator at the YMCA in Portland, has been trying to encourage us to try a new healthy food each week.
 Spinach is on his list, but he realizes that it might not be on everyone else’s.
 “While the nutritional advantages of dark, leafy greens are widely known, not everybody loves spinach as much as Popeye,” says John.
 “But branching out to try new types of greens may inspire a previously unrealized appreciation for the wide range of tastes, varieties, and culinary potential within this group.”

-Catching Health is going to continue in John’s tradition and offer up a new healthy food and a recipe every week.
+Catching Health is going to continue in John’s tradition and offer up lots of new healthy foods and recipes.
 I’ll make sure to suggest plenty more leafy greens to whet your appetite.

 If you need a little inspiration to go with your spinach, try this simple and delicious (says a reviewer) recipe for Spinach and Feta Frittata, courtesy of Hannaford.